VirusPilot/ogn-pi34/README.md

                                         # Please refer to http://wiki.glidernet.org/receiver-naming-convention
 };
 ```
-- you can monitor your OGN receiver by visiting https://yourstation:8080 and https://yourstation:8081
+you can monitor your OGN receiver by visiting https://yourstation:8080 and https://yourstation:8081

-- in case you plan to combine the OGN station with a dump1090-fa feeder (like in the alternative install script below), the following addition is necessary:
+in case you plan to combine the OGN station with a dump1090-fa feeder (like in the alternative install script below), the following addition is **necessary**:
 ```
 HTTP:
 {
   Port = 8082;
 };
 ```
-- now you can monitor your OGN receiver by visiting https://yourstation:8082 and https://yourstation:8083
+now you can monitor your OGN receiver by visiting https://yourstation:8082 and https://yourstation:8083
-- your dump1090-fa station can be monitored by visiting https://yourstation:8080
+your dump1090-fa station can be monitored by visiting https://yourstation:8080

 ## automatic setup (standard script)
 - plug your SD card into the Pi, connect your Pi3 or Pi4 to LAN via Ethernet cable and boot (in case of Pi Zero 2W you may need to wait and check for successful WiFi connection)
 - connect to your pi using ssh